zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-wildfly.md

 **Checkpoint:**

 1. The contents of the Dependencies zip have been placed in the `$WILDFLY_HOME/modules/com/liferay/portal/main` folder:
-1. If using a database than HSQL, a database JAR such as the MySQL J Connector has been placed `$WILDFLY_HOME/modules/com/liferay/portal/main` folder and listed as a dependency.
+1. Your database vendor's JDBC driver has been placed in `$WILDFLY_HOME/modules/com/liferay/portal/main` folder and listed as a dependency.
 1. The `module.xml` has listed all JARs in the `<resource-root>` elements.
 1. The OSGi dependencies have been unzipped in the `osgi` folder located inside the `${Liferay.home}` folder.